rhowe-gds/docs.logit.io/content/sending-logs/windows-iis.md

 Stay on this page and install the Agent on your server, follow the install wizard, don't forget your API Key!

-Once installed, we will show a success message if you don't see this please check the event logs on the server
+Once installed, we will show a success message if you don't see this please check the event logs on the server.

+For users who cannot install the agent we recommend using [Filebeat]({{< relref "filebeat.md" >}}) and setting the type to 'iis'